-The Biochemistry Core offers access to a range of techniques for characterization of biological molecules, including chromatography, spectroscopy, light scattering and analytical centrifugation.
+The Biochemistry Core offers access to techniques for characterization of biological molecules, including chromatography and spectroscopy (UV/US Fluorescence, Circular Dichroism).
 Core staff provide initial training, primarily through one-on-one tutorial instruction, with the objective that researchers will be able to perform their own experiments and run the instrumentation independently.

 The Immunology Core provides flow cytometry and cell sorting capabilities and analysis of intermolecular interactions by surface plasmon resonance.